grpc/proposal/A97-xds-jwt-call-creds.md

 bootstrap config will be considered invalid.

-For now, we will support only one type of call credentials, "jwt_token", whose configuration will look like this:
+For now, we will support only one type of call credentials, "jwt_token_file", whose configuration will look like this:

 ```json5
 {